-Tenders and/or Bids are invited from the Council's list of approved suppliers.
-A minimum number of invitees shall be set so as to allow adequate competition in the procurement process.
-The invitees selected shall be the top ten (10) ranked suppliers registered to provide the particular articles/ works/services.
-In cases where there are less than ten (10) registered suppliers, all the suppliers registered to provide the particular articles/works/services shall be invited.
+Tenders and/or bids are invited from the Council's list of approved suppliers.
+A minimum number of invitees is set so as to allow adequate competition in the procurement process.
+The invitees selected are the top ten (10) ranked suppliers registered to provide the particular articles/works/services.
+In cases where there are less than ten (10) registered suppliers, all the suppliers registered to provide the particular articles/works/services are invited.